aadilmallick/my-notes-docusaurus/docs/linux/08-linux-guide.md

 - `-B <num-lines>` : for each occurrence, outputs a specified number of lines before the occurrence for context.
 - `-C <num-lines>` : for each occurrence, outputs a specified number of lines before and after for context.
 - `-n` : given line numbers
+- `-v`: returns everything except what the pattern matches.
+Useful for removing text you don't want.

 **recursive search**